Maid abuse: Prevalence

 Maid abuse, though a global phenomenon, is especially prevalent in Singapore.
 According to a study by Research Across Borders, six out of ten Singaporean domestic workers experience some form of abuse at work.
 One in four reported physical violence.
 Additionally, one in seven Singaporeans have witnessed maid abuse.

 Foreign domestic workers, who have come to the country seeking employment, are at high risk of abuse.
 As maids are the only migrant workers not protected under the country's Singapore's Employment Act, many end up in abusive situations.
 This is amplified due to the fact that foreign domestic worker contracts in Singapore lack live-out options; foreign maids reside in the same residence as their employers.
 Mistreatment of Singaporean foreign domestic workers is not uncommon and is widely detailed.
 They are subject to physical abuse, invasion of privacy, and sexual assault (including rape).

 Legislation

 Singapore

 In Singapore, it is against the law to abuse a foreign domestic worker.
-The Ministry of Manpower (MOM) says that perpetrators face severe penalties; if convicted, the perpetrator may face prison time, caning, or be fined as much as $20,000 (USD).
+The Ministry of Manpower (MOM) says that perpetrators face severe penalties; if convicted, the perpetrator may face prison time, caning, or be fined as much as $20,000.
 The perpetrator will also be banned from further employment of foreign domestic workers.